dawranliou/dawranliou.com/source/blog/2019-02-02-tachyons-review.html.markdown

 (Example 2)

+The two problems aren't problems for a seasoned CSS developer / team who are rigorous about whichever methodology they implemented.
+However, I consider those incidental complexities are the major reason that shied me away from writing any CSS.

-Tachyons (and other functional css) addresses the two composibility problems.
-(Though not entirely, but I'm very happy that very little of the time I have to worry about them anymore.)
+Tachyons (and other functional css) addresses the two composibility problems above. _(Though not entirely, but I'm very happy that very little of the time I have to worry about them anymore.
+I'll explain more about what could still fail in the next section.)_
+Consider the examples above with functional CSS:

+(Example 3)

+(Example 4)

 ## Readability and Maintainability

 ## Workflow